nushell/nupm/docs/design/README.md

     └── mod.nu
 ```
 * meant as a library to be `use`d or `overlay use`d, equivalent of Rust's library project
-* installed under `NUPM_CURRENT_OVERLAY/lib/`
+* installed under `NUPM_HOME/modules/`

 You can also install non-Nushell packages as well using a "custom" project type where you specify a `build.nu` installation script
 (e.g., you can install Nushell itself with it).
 Plugins should also be supported, preferably not requiring fully custom `build.nu`.
+More "helper" types of projects could be made, e.g., installing from GitHub, etc. We could allow users to add new project types via "templates".

 ## Separate virtual environments [[toc](#table-of-content)]

 > Inspiration: Python, [conda](https://docs.conda.io/en/latest), `cargo`

-There are two different concepts in how to handle virtual environments:
+There are two different concepts how to handle virtual environments:
-* Having global virtual environments, Python-style.
+* Global virtual environments, Python-style.
 We have a working prototype at [`kubouch/nuun`] using overlays.
   * Installing a package will install it to the environment
   * Possible to switch between them, they are completely isolated from each other
 * Per-project virtual environment, `cargo`-style